 Direct Debit Returns

 Note: A direct debit return isn't sent to your Blackbaud solution automatically.
-You should remedy the returned payment in your solution by adjusting the payment to $0.
+To ensure correct records, adjust the payment to $0 in your solution.

 -